randomizedcoder/gosrt/documentation/gosrt_lockless_design.md

         return errors.New("UseEventLoop requires UsePacketRing=true")
     }

-    // Ring configuration validation
-    if c.UsePacketRing {
+    // Ring configuration validation (must match Section 5.2) if c.UsePacketRing {
-        if c.PacketRingSize < 100 {
+        if c.PacketRingSize < 64 || c.PacketRingSize > 8192 {
-            return errors.New("PacketRingSize must be >= 100")
+            return errors.New("PacketRingSize must be between 64 and 8192")
         }
+        if c.PacketRingSize&(c.PacketRingSize-1) != 0 {
+            return errors.New("PacketRingSize must be a power of 2") }
         if c.PacketRingShards < 1 || (c.PacketRingShards&(c.PacketRingShards-1)) != 0 {
             return errors.New("PacketRingShards must be a power of 2")